AKovacs555/IQtestWithPoliticalPreference/README.md

 `AWS_ACCESS_KEY_ID` と `AWS_SECRET_ACCESS_KEY` を設定します。
 - OTP endpoints: `/auth/request-otp` and `/auth/verify-otp` support SMS via Twilio or SNS and fallback email codes through Supabase.
 Identifiers are hashed with per-record salts.
 - Quiz endpoints: `/quiz/start` returns a random set of questions from the `questions/` directory; `/quiz/submit` accepts answers and records a play.
 Optional query `set_id` selects a specific set file. `/quiz/sets` lists the available set IDs for the frontend.
-- Adaptive endpoints: `/adaptive/start` begins an adaptive quiz and `/adaptive/answer` returns the next question until the ability estimate stabilizes.
 - Pricing endpoints: `/pricing/{id}` shows the dynamic price for a user, `/play/record` registers a completed play and `/referral` adds a referral credit.
 - Demographic and party endpoints: `/user/demographics` records age, gender and income band. `/user/party` stores supported parties and enforces monthly change limits.
 - Aggregated data is available via `/leaderboard` and the authenticated `/data/iq` endpoint which returns differentially private averages.